 About the course

-An exciting starting point if you aspire to be a performer or work in stage production.
+This course is an exciting starting point if you aspire to be a performer or work behind the scenes in stage production.
 Learn from industry professionals in our 240 seat state-of-the-art hub theatre where you will acquire a combination of contemporary performance skills and technical production skills.

 On completion of this course so can choose to specialise in performing or production arts at level 3.